xShuusui/Pipelines/README.md

 # Pipelines
-Contains the pipelines that i wrote.
+Contains the GitLab pipelines that i wrote.